Bradley L. Laymon, PA-C, CPC, CEMC

 Risk of Complications and/or Morbidity or Mortality of Patient Management

-Two of the three elements of medical decision-making need to be met when choosing your level of service.
+Amoxil was prescribed to treat strep pharyngitis.
+This would meet the criteria for level 4 – prescription drug management.
+Two of the three elements of MDM need to be met when choosing your level of service.
 We successfully met level 4 criteria in the Data and Risk categories, so this is a 99204.